-While Vibrio cholera cannot exist in an environment that has a pH of less than 4.5, marinating shrimp or seafood in lime juice (which has a pH of between 2 and 2.5) should take care of it.
+While Vibrio cholera cannot exist in an environment that has a pH of less than 4.5, marinating shrimp in lime juice (pH of between 2 and 2.5) should take care of it.
 However, the operative word is “should”.

 And Vibrio cholera isn’t the only potential risk.
 Many government agencies report seafood samples contaminated with salmonella, E. coli and listeria.
 In Asia, the government of Hong Kong now recommends patrons check whether premises have a FEHD licence before eating sashimi.